 If it’s a small space, think vertical.
 A rustic ladder leaned against the wall with ‘s’ hooks on the rungs can be used for purses, coats and hats.
 Mount wall cubbies vertically instead of horizontally.

-We’re a fan of reflective surfaces so do use an entryway mirror if you have the space, utilizing an entryway mirror is a good idea, but think about the frame.
+We’re a fan of reflective surfaces so if you have the space, utilizing an entryway mirror is a good idea, but think about the frame.
 Use mirrors that reflect the rustic decor and have distressed framing.
 A mirror with an antiqued finish will still give you reflection but will fit in nicely with the decorating scheme.
 Homed It states this is a great welcoming piece in the home.

 Use artwork that goes with the theme.
-No sailboats!
 How about some nice landscapes in a wooden frame?

 There are some beautiful, distressed metal artwork pieces on the market.
 You can frame and mount old, metal ceiling medallions.
 Decorative wall and floor grates from older homes are beautiful.
 Leave them distressed looking but make sure you have an adequate wall mounting system.
 Or, lean them against the wall on the entry table.
 If you are putting up shelving, used exposed metal brackets to hold them up.
 A clock is a great wall accent.
 There are dozens of antique-finish clocks on the market to choose from.

 For lighting, think about lamps with wrought iron or darker metal bases.
 You can buy rustic barn lamps that can be flush mounted to the wall to add to the rustic decor.
 A rustic entryway does not mean cold and dark.
 It means warm, woodsy, and welcoming.
 Charming wall decor will enhance the feeling as will small rustic touches on an entry table.
 Use warm, inviting lighting.
 Combine all that with some natural hospitality and you’ve got an entryway that will surround your guests with a big ‘welcome.’